MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 ### Service and Portal / PAM
 Exporting data from MIM Service and portal, along with PAM, can be done by running a search cmdlet based on the `FIMAutomation PSSnapin`.
-An example can be found [here](/archive/technet-wiki/22713.fim-portals-use-powershell-to-find-all-users-without-a-manager); pipe the output to [csv](/powershell/module/microsoft.powershell.utility/export-csv?viewFallbackFrom=powershell-6&view=powershell-7.2).
+An example can be found [here](/archive/technet-wiki/22713.fim-portals-use-powershell-to-find-all-users-without-a-manager); export the output to [CSV](/powershell/module/microsoft.powershell.utility/export-csv?viewFallbackFrom=powershell-6&view=powershell-7.2).

-PAM can use the same cmdlet or you can use the [MIMPAM Module](/powershell/module/mimpam/get-pamuser?view=idm-ps-2016sp1) specifically the get-pamuser to search for the user within the PAM environment and pipe it to a csv.
+PAM can use the same cmdlet or you can use the [MIMPAM Module](/powershell/module/mimpam/get-pamuser?view=idm-ps-2016sp1), specifically the `get-pamuser` cmdlet, to search for the user within the PAM environment and export it to a CSV file.

 ### BHOLD
 BHOLD data can be exported using the BHOLD reporting module to your preferred format.